-Our story began almost 90 years ago.
+Our story began 90 years ago.

 We were founded as the Machinery and Allied Products Institute.
 The Institute was created to represent a coalition of trade associations under the National Industrial Recovery Act (NIRA).
 President Franklin D. Roosevelt signed NIRA to help the nation’s economic recovery from the Great Depression.